gadicc/meteor-famous-views/README.md

 of this code will definitely change, but the API we expose should remain the same.
 Internally, we are doing some things in a less-than-ideal way to get access to component instances.

-## JS API

-* `famousCmp.mainCtx = yourMainContext`, else one will be generated for you and made available here.

-* `FamousCmp.views['Scrollview'] = require('famous/views/Scrollview')` (done by
-default for Scrollview, but you can add other views like this... they'll also be looked for under a `Famous` global variable).

-* `dataFromTpl`, `dataFromCmp` -- use these functions in Template created, rendered, events, helpers, to get the compView object, which contains a `node` property to the actual Famous node (view, surface, etc).
-Feel free to use these functions in descendent templates, they'll climb the component tree until they find the enclosing compView.

-* set modifiers (3 ways)

 ## Template API